 This fresh air would come from an adjoining unconfined space.
-When ventilating to an adjoining unconfined space, you must provide two permanent openings: one within 12 inches of the ceiling and one within 12 inches of the floor on the wall connecting the two spaces (see options 1 and 2, Figure 2).
-You can also remove the door into the adjoining room (see option 3, Figure 2).
+When ventilating to an adjoining unconfined space, you must provide two permanent openings: one within 12" of the ceiling and one within 12" of the floor on the wall connecting the two spaces (see options 1 and 2, Figure 2).
+You can also remove door into adjoining room (see option 3, Figure 2).
 Follow the National Fuel Gas Code.
 NFPA 54/ANSI Z223.1, Section 5.3, Air for Combustion and Ventilation for required size of ventilation grills or ducts.